 Book review of Sommerfeld, Anderson and Brock, An Introduction to Taxation: Advanced Topics, Journal of the American Taxation Association (Spring 1983): 74.

-“The Social Security System: Recommendations for Change,” Tax Policy Statement and Tax Policy Analysis, study reports prepared for the AICPA Tax Division Tax Policy Subcommittee meetings in October 1984, December 1984, May 1985, and December 1985.
+“The Social Security System: Recommendations for Change.”
+Tax Policy Statement and Tax Policy Analysis, study reports prepared for the AICPA Tax Division Tax Policy Subcommittee meetings in October 1984, December 1984, May 1985, and December 1985.

 “Mitigating the Social Security Tax Impact on Not-for-Profit Organizations,” prepared for the Federal Tax Committee of the American Accounting Association, 1982.